 This post covers how to deal with emotions.
-It briefly refers to some tough situations people experience that could be triggering.
+It briefly mentions sexual misconduct.
 This is best read when you can make some space for it.
-Perhaps with a cup of tea.

 I hope you find it helpful.